Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlServer.md

 ```

 ### -AssignIdentity
-Generate and assign an Azure Active Directory Identity for this server for use with key management services like Azure KeyVault.
+Generate and assign a Microsoft Entra identity for this server for use with key management services like Azure KeyVault.

 ```yaml
 Type: System.Management.Automation.SwitchParameter